 - It's not technically a laser blade in the first, but just an Absurdly Sharp Blade: This energized lance projects a monofilament thread that is suspended in a contained energy field.
 Upon contact, the thread slices through organic and synthetic materials, permanently disabling most creatures and robots.

-- While not the a "cut-everything-to-bits" weapon in the second game, in the first there wasn't much point to using anything else once you got it - so long as your batteries didn't run out, it'd happily chop through organics or robots alike.
-When combined with the rollerskates turned you into a near-invincible juggernaut.
+- In the first, there wasn't much point to using anything else once you got it - so long as your batteries didn't run out, it'd happily chop through organics or robots alike, and when combined with the rollerskates turned you into a near-invincible juggernaut.
 It's nerfed significantly in the sequel, though: Not only does it do less damage,but it specializes in killing enemies that explode upon death, with predictable results.

-- The Beam Sword in the Super Smash Bros series.
-In the first game it had a definite length, in Melee it started small but got bigger if it was used to land strong attacks.
+- The Beam Sword in the Super Smash Bros. series.
+In the first game it had a definite length, while in Melee it starts off short but extends when used to land strong attacks.
 And in the Japanese version, it actually used lightsaber sound effects.
 (In Brawl, the lightsaber sound effects came overseas as well.)
 Melee and Brawl also had the blade automatically scale to suit the wielder's size.

 - In the Shining Force series, the first game's plot involved the main character wielding a Laser Blade that was made of Light Energy and another one that was made of Dark Energies.
 The "Chaosbreaker" obtained later in the game (renamed the "Force Sword" in the series' later installments) is made of both of these energies.
 All three swords are obtained through the normal playthrough and are all considered Swords Of Plot Advancement and Infinity Plus One Swords to boot!
 (But you lose the Light and Dark swords in order get the Chaosbreaker.)